Prospect Park, Brooklyn, NY

-More Art’s public art commission by Mary Mattingly brings attention to New York City’s intricate drinking water system and the communities who steward upstate watersheds and drinking water sources.
+More Art’s public art commission by Mary Mattingly is a multiform project and installation that brings attention to New York City’s intricate drinking water system and the communities who steward upstate watersheds and drinking water sources.
 With this project Mattingly emphasizes the human care that goes into having access to clean water and calls for more reciprocal relationships among our neighboring communities and the planet.
-Public Water will take the form of a year-long online campaign, “A Year of Public Water” featuring a website and virtual programming beginning in June 2020, leading up to the public sculpture—a water-filtering, sculptural ecosystem—and performance on view at the Grand Army Plaza entrance to Prospect Park in Spring 2021.
+The project included a digital campaign, education initiatives, and a large-scale, public sculpture installation which took place June 3 – September 7, 2021 at the Grand Army Plaza entrance to Prospect Park in Brooklyn.
+In addition, to keep this essential conversation going with park visitors into the future, the Prospect Park Alliance commissioned Mattingly and More Art to produce a walking tour through the Park’s watershed, designed in connection with the launch of ecoWEIR, a natural filtration pilot project for the Park’s manmade watercourse.
+Read more about the audio tour, Waterways and Woodlands, below.